MILANA808/Agi/README.md

 echo ✅ Packaged and signed in dist\
 ```

-> **Tip:** Always re-run the packaging script after adding or removing files so your checksums & signatures stay in sync.
+> **Tip:** Always re-run these scripts after adding/removing files to keep your checksums & signatures in sync.

 ---